slabstech/gaganyatri.com/_posts/osint/2021/2021-04-01-employment-training-scam-.md

     8. ibmpw.com  :  https://www.whois.com/whois/ibmpw.com

 9. All the websites have the below information .
-Everything is pointing to same individuals operating the fraud network
+Everything is pointing to same individuals operating the fraud network from Iceland.

   * Registrant Street: Kalkofnsvegur 2
   * Registrant City: Reykjavik